otmanjai/DDNRS-ERSN/docs/source/usersguide/geometry.rst

 Surfaces and Regions
 --------------------

-The geometry of a model in DDNRST is defined using **GEO:** module.
+The geometry of a model in DDNRST-ERSN is defined using **GEO:** module.